ACMWatUC/acmwuc.github.io/README.md

+# site-source-code
-This is the source code to the acmwuc.org website.
+This is the source code for the acmwuc.org website.